-Overdale Junior School seeks to avoid exclusions.
+Overdale Junior School seeks to avoid suspensions and/ or exclusions.
 These take place only for very serious incidents or when other strategies have been tried extensively to improve behaviour, but have not been successful.

-In most cases exclusion will be the last resort after a range of measures have been tried to improve the children's behaviour and after a range of strategies have been put in place to address the inappropriate behaviour which may lead to exclusion.
+In most cases, suspensions and/ or exclusions will be the last resort after a range of measures have been tried to improve the children's behaviour and after a range of strategies have been put in place to address the inappropriate behaviour which may lead to exclusion.

-The headteacher and staff will identify children whose behaviours place them at risk of exclusion, and seek additional provision to meet their individual needs, which could include working in partnership with other agencies e.g. the Social Emotional Mental Health (SEMH) team, the Educational Psychologist (EP) and Behaviour Support Team (BST).
+The headteacher and staff will identify children whose behaviours place them at risk of suspensions and/ or exclusions, and seek additional provision to meet their individual needs, which could include working in partnership with other agencies e.g. the Social Emotional Mental Health (SEMH) team, the Educational Psychologist (EP) and Behaviour Support Team (BST).